About Us

 Tracking should serve real business purposes only, like keeping tabs on delivery routes or preventing unauthorized use.

-Define how tracking data will be stored securely, who can see it, and how long it stays in the system.
+Define how field service reports and tracking data will be stored securely, who can see it, and how long it stays in the system.
 Restricted access and secure storage protect both the company and employee privacy.

 Be upfront about how data will be used—whether for improving logistics, ensuring safety, or meeting compliance.
 Any misuse, like tracking for non-business reasons, should be strictly off-limits.